Semi-Local Exchange-Correlation Approximations in Density Functional Theory: A Dive into DFT

 Time-dependent DFT (TDDFT) determines the time-dependent particle density of an interacting system, $n(\br,t)$, via solution of a time-dependent KS equation\cite{Runge1984:PRL:997, Vignale2008:062511}

 where $t$ denotes the time variable, and spin indices are implicit.
-The time-dependent effective KS potential in \cref{eq:td-ks} is $v_s(\br,t)= v_{\text{ext}}(\br,t) + v_\H(\br,t) +v_\xc(\br,t)$, where $v_{\text{ext}}(\br,t)$ is the external time-dependent potential, which is usually the static external potential of the ground state problem (see \cref{sec:essentials}) plus an extra time-dependent external scalar field; $v_\H(\br,t)$ is the Hartree potential evaluated on the instantaneous particle density; and $v_\xc(\br,t)$ is the time-dependent xc-potential.
+The time-dependent effective KS potential in \cref{eq:td-ks} is $v_s(\br,t)= v_{\text{ext}}(\br,t) + v_\H(\br,t) +v_\xc(\br,t)$.
+Here, $v_{\text{ext}}(\br,t)$ is the external time-dependent potential; it is usually the static external potential of the ground state problem (see \cref{sec:essentials}) plus an extra time-dependent external scalar field.
+The term $v_\H(\br,t)$ is the Hartree potential evaluated on the instantaneous particle density, and $v_\xc(\br,t)$ is the time-dependent xc-potential.

 Notice that \cref{eq:td-ks} must be solved for the time-evolved KS orbitals that are occupied initially, \emph{i.e.}, at $t=0$.
 Also, it should be stressed that $v_\xc(\br,t)$ depends on the {\em history} of the evolution of the particle density besides depending on the initial many-body states; this is to say that {\em it has a memory}.\cite{Dobson1994:2244, Vignale1997:4878} The adiabatic approximation of TDDFT employs ground-state xc potentials, and thus neglects this memory.
 If the initial conditions refer to a ground state, the dependence on the initial states can be expressed via a functional dependence on the ground-state particle density.\cite{Neepa2002:023002}